nuhame/mlpug/README.md

 real label = 9, predicted label = 9
 ```

-### 'Hello World' with PyTorch/XLA
+#### Hello World with PyTorch/XLA
 The Hello World example with PyTorch/XLA, is largely the same as with [PyTorch](#hello-world-with-pytorch).
-There are only
-two small differences.
+There are only two small differences.

 To use MLPug with Pytorch/XLA, load the correct backend
 ```python